neeleshbisht99/ArtificialEngineer/docs/guides/LocalLLMs.md

 ## 4. Configuring the ollama service (WSL)

 The default configuration for ollama in wsl only serves localhost.
-This means you can't reach it from a docker container. eg. it wont work with OpenDevin.
+This means you can't reach it from a docker container. eg. it wont work with artificialEngineer.
 First let's test that ollama is running correctly.

 ```bash
 ollama list # get list of installed models